parameter-network/branding/guidelines/brand-guidelines.md

 ---

-## 7. Partnerships & Commercial Use
+## 10. Partnerships & Commercial Use

-For:
+For the following cases, prior written approval is required:

-- Partnerships
+- Partnerships and joint marketing
-- Commercial usage
-- Marketing campaigns
+- Commercial or promotional campaigns
-- Custom adaptations
+- Custom adaptations or special placements

-Please contact us for written approval before use.
+Please contact us before use.

 ---